 By Mike Starry

-The new diversionary tactic is Donald Trump.
-Conjuring social issues that have absolutely no impact on their targets’ lives, unless in their imaginations, many politicians know that politics is like a magic trick.
-If they distract their voters with diversionary tactics like the social issues of abortion and gay marriage, the voters won’t notice the trap doors and strings.
+Promising tax cuts, the Republicans have used the media to manipulate millions of working people to vote against their own long-term economic interests.
+As a new diversionary tactic, Donald Trump conjures social issues that have little impact on their working-class targets’ lives because many politicians know that politics is like a magic trick.
+If they distract their voters with diversionary tactics about abortion and immigrants, many voters won’t notice the trap doors and strings of their political conjuring.

-Nevertheless, using a wide variety of methods to destroy reason, such as the suppression of popular literacy, is incompatible with a modern economy.
-Once the common people become educated, more sophisticated methods of domination, a kind of Fox News rationalized irrationality, are required.
+Nevertheless, using a wide variety of methods to destroy reason such as the suppression of popular literacy, are incompatible with a modern economy.
+Once the common people become educated, more sophisticated methods of domination, such as Fox News fear games, are required.

 It is no accident that illegal immigration has emerged as a theme at a time of epic corruption among the conservative aristocrats in business and government.
-Someone must be blamed for the 2008 Recession fallout, and it isn’t going to be the One Percent.
+Someone must be blamed for the 2008 Recession fallout, and the One Percent does not want to get caught like they did in their 1929 gambling in the stock market.

-With crony capitalism, corporate welfare and the invisible depression of unemployment becoming ever more visible by the day, a nice little situation like Vietnam would be just what the doctor ordered to distract people’s attention from their economic misery.
-So, regarding Syria or Iran’s nuclear capabilities, look for a phony international crisis to magically appear in the near future.
+With crony capitalism, corporate welfare and corporate profiteering without better wages for workers are becoming ever more visible in the news, a situation such as a Vietnam War would be just what the One Percent would abracadabra to distract people’s attention from their economic misery.
+So, regarding North Korea or Iran’s nuclear capabilities, will a phony international crisis magically appear in the near future?

-“All you have to do is tell them they are being attacked, and denounce the peacemakers for lack of patriotism and exposing the country to danger.
-It works the same in any country.”—Nazi Herman Goering, Nuremburg prison, 1946.
+In 1946, six months before his suicide in his Nuremberg cell, Nazi Hermann Goering answered an interviewer’s question about how the Nazis led the other Germans into World War II, “All you have to do is tell them they are being attacked and denounce the peacemakers for lack of patriotism and exposing the country to danger.
+It works the same in any country.”

 Mike Starry is a resident of Fresno and retired librarian.